-The mission of the Computational Cognitive Neuroscience Group is to formulate quantitative theories of human brain function and to empirically validate these using non-invasive functional neuroimaging methods (EEG and fMRI).
+The mission of the Computational Cognitive Neuroscience lab is to formulate quantitative theories of human brain function and to empirically validate these using non-invasive functional neuroimaging methods (EEG and fMRI).
 Our current work clusters in four project areas that are fundamentally related by the notions of probabilistic modelling and inference.

 The ability to infer the dynamic statistical properties of the environment is a hallmark of cortical function and a necessary precondition for allostatic behaviour.
 In this project cluster, we investigate the degree to which these neural mechanisms can be described by probabilistic inference schemes.
-To this end, we combine behavioural experimentation with non-invasive brain imaging and computational modelling.
+To this end, we combine behavioural experimentation with non-invasive brain imaging and computational probabilistic modelling.

 Variational Bayes is a deterministic-approximate inference framework for probabilitistic models.
 In the brain imaging field, variational Bayes enjoys widespread popularity as a general theory of brain function and as an inversion scheme for models of functional neural connectivity under the labels "Free Energy Principle" and "Dynamic Causal Modelling", respectively.
 In this project cluster, we explore the analytical underpinnings and qualitative properties of variational Bayesian methods.